Dual Frequency Branch Framework with Reconstructed Sliding Windows Attention for AI-Generated Image Detection: Related Work

 \subsection{Exploration of Fine-Grained Features in AI-Generated Image Detection}

-Early researches on AI-generated image detection often focused on specific facial regions, such as the eyes and lips, to identify forgery traces \cite{haliassos2021lips,chen2022self}.
-However, as forgery techniques have advanced, these simple traces have been increasingly refined and obscured, rendering biometric-based detection methods insufficient for identifying sophisticated forgery images.
-Experiments show that forgery traces are often embedded in fine details, which motivates people to turn to extracting local artifact information, including spatial and frequency domains.
-In terms of spatial domains, some researches narrow the focus to local areas to extract artifact information, including limited receptive fields \cite{chai2020makes,cavia2024real}, cropping the image into smaller patches \cite{chen2021local,chen2020manipulated,zheng2024breaking,baraldi2025contrasting}, etc. Specifically, Chai \textit{et al.} \cite{chai2020makes} employ limited receptive fields to identify patches that render images detectable, Zheng \textit{et al.} \cite{zheng2024breaking} divides the image into multiple patches and shuffles them, and trains a block-based convolutional network for feature extraction.
+Experiments show that forgery traces are often embedded in fine details, which motivates people to extract local artifact information, including spatial and frequency domains.
+In terms of spatial domains, some research narrows the focus to local areas to extract artifact information, including limited receptive fields \cite{chai2020makes,cavia2024real}, cropping the image into smaller patches \cite{chen2021local,chen2020manipulated,zheng2024breaking,baraldi2025contrasting}, etc. Specifically, Chai \textit{et al.} \cite{chai2020makes} employ limited receptive fields to identify patches that render images detectable; Zheng \textit{et al.} \cite{zheng2024breaking} divide the image into multiple patches, and train a block-based convolutional network for feature extraction.
 In addition, LGrad \cite{tan2023learning} employs pretrained CNN models as transform functions to convert images into gradients and leverages these gradients to present universal artifacts.
-NPR \cite{tan2024rethinking} improve generalization by identifying upsampling artifacts, such as pixel grid distortions, in nearby regions.
+NPR \cite{tan2024rethinking} improves generalization by identifying upsampling artifacts, such as pixel grid distortions, in nearby regions.
 In the frequency domain, F3-Net \cite{qian2020thinking} introduces frequency component division and the frequency statistical difference between real images and forgery images into face forgery detection.
 FreDect \cite{frank2020leveraging} observes significant artifacts in the frequency domain of GAN-generated images, attributed to the upsampling operation in GAN architectures.
 Luo \textit{et al.} \cite{luo2021generalizing} utilize multiple high-frequency features of images to enhance generalization performance.
-FreqNet \cite{tan2024frequency} utilize the Fast Fourier Transform (FFT) to extract global high-frequency information, revealing refined forgery features such as periodic noise or anomalies invisible in the spatial domain.
-AIDE \cite{yan2024sanity} improved the generalization ability of forgery detection by extracting the highest and lowest fine-grained patches through DCT to capture low-level fine-grained artifact information.
+FreqNet \cite{tan2024frequency} utilizes the Fast Fourier Transform to extract global high-frequency information, revealing refined forgery features such as periodic noise or anomalies invisible in the spatial domain.
+AIDE \cite{yan2024sanity} improved the generalization ability of forgery detection by extracting the highest and lowest fine-grained patches through DCT to capture low-level, fine-grained artifact information.
+What's more, some methods learn more generalizable artifact representations through large-scale data and augmentation strategies.
+For example, DRCT \cite{chen2024drct} leverages diffusion-based reconstruction to achieve better semantic alignment, while B-Free \cite{guillaro2025bias} mitigates dataset bias using self-conditioned inpainted reconstructions and content-aware augmentation.